IsmaelMasharo/IsmaelMasharo.github.io/src/index.md

 <div style="font-family: sans-serif; margin-top: 4rem;">
   <p>
-  This is my new portafolio, I'm migrating the old one...
-In the meantime check out some of my previous Data Visualization and Data Science proyects 👇.
+  These are some of my previous data related proyects living outside of this page 👇.
   </p>
   <br>
 </div>